Sheikh Mustafa Kamal

-Sheikh Mustafa Kamal is an Indian politician and one of the leaders of the Jammu & Kashmir National Conference Party in Jammu and Kashmir.
+Sheikh Mustafa Kamal (11 November 1939 – 14 July 2026) was an Indian politician and one of the leaders of the Jammu & Kashmir National Conference Party in Jammu and Kashmir.
 He served in the state cabinets formed in 1983, 1987 and 1996.

-Kamal is the son of Kashmiri leader Sheikh Abdullah, the brother of former Chief Minister of Jammu and Kashmir Farooq Abdullah and the uncle of the Chief Minister Omar Abdullah.
+Kamal was the son of Kashmiri leader Sheikh Abdullah, the brother of former Chief Minister of Jammu and Kashmir Farooq Abdullah and the uncle of the Chief Minister Omar Abdullah.

+Kamal died on 14 July 2026, at the age of 86.